Instructions of Amenemhat: Authorship

 Exercise tablet with hieratic excerpt from the Instructions of Amenemhat.
 18th Dynasty, reign of Amenhotep I, ca. 1514-1493 BC.
 Text reads: "Be on your guard against all who are subordinate to you ...
 Trust no brother, know no friend, make no friends.
 There's no point."

 The Instructions may have been authored at Senusret's command to eulogize his father and legitimize his claim to the throne as it is historically attested that a civil war broke out after Amenemhat's assassination and that Senusret was forced to brutally suppress seditious forces aligned against him.
 Several centuries later, in the New Kingdom Papyrus Chester Beatty IV, the authorship of the poem was attributed to "the foremost of scribes" Kheti.

 Content

-The Instructions open by identifying the author as "the Osiris King of Upper and Lower Egypt, Sehetepibre, the son of Re Amenemhat" (i.e. Amenemhat I) and claim to be Amenemhat's advice to his son "Lord of All, Kheperkare" (i.e. Senusret I) on how to maintain his kingship and prosperity.
-The ghost of the king then warns his son not to trust anyone, friends or siblings, for even those he had helped had refused support and explains that he was assassinated by his bodyguards while he was in bed.
+The Instructions open by identifying the author as "the Osiris King of Upper and Lower Egypt, Sehetepibre, the son of Re Amenemhat" (i.e. Amenemhat I) and claim to be Amenemhat's advice to his son "the Horus, Lord of All, Kheperkare" (i.e. Senusret I) on how to maintain his kingship and prosperity.
+The ghost of Amenemhat then warns his son not to trust anyone, friends or siblings, for even those he had helped in the past had refused support and explains that he was assassinated by his bodyguards while he was in bed.
 He briefly describes his provisions for Egypt; his military successes and his building accomplishments are given.
-The Instructions close with blessings for his son, Senusret, and advice on how he should rule.
+The Instructions close with blessings for his son, Senusret, and advice on how he should rule as sole pharaoh.